aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 2.4.4.
 Limited Brooms in the Player Area

 A. During the seeker floor, each team may have a maximum of six brooms within the player area, excluding any extra brooms securely stored in the team bench.

 B. The broom limit is increased to seven after the seeker floor ends.

 i.
-Seekers will receive the seventh broom when called to the scorekeeper’s table.
+Seekers will receive the seventh broom when called to the scorekeeper's table.

-C. All additional brooms, including replacements for broken brooms, must be stored outside the player area, at the scorekeeper’s table, or securely in the team bench.
+C. All additional brooms, including replacements for broken brooms, must be stored outside the player area, at the scorekeeper's table, or securely in the team bench.

 i.
-These additional brooms must not enter the pitch or substitution area unless replacing a broken broom during a stoppage of play. ii.
+These additional brooms must not enter the pitch or substitution area unless replacing a broken broom during a stoppage of play.

+ii.
 If a team illegally brings an additional broom into the pitch or substitution area, they must be penalized for exceeding the broom limit.

 ⚑ *Speaking Captain Blue Card—*Exceeding the broom limit